max-got/originui-svelte/README.md

 > [!NOTE]
 > This is a work in progress.
 For some components the necessary libraries are coming soon (e.g. [Bits UI](https://next.bits-ui.com/docs/introduction)) or are just not available yet (e.g. [React Payment Inputs](https://github.com/medipass/react-payment-inputs)).
 Maybe i will add them in the future myself.

 Origin UI - Svelte is a collection of copy-and-paste components for quickly building app UIs using Svelte.
-The collection currently features 90+ components and is updated with new examples if the original library is updated.
+The collection currently features a lot of Components and is updated with new examples if the original library is updated & i have time to do so.

 ## Demo

 [originui-svelte.pages.dev/](https://originui-svelte.pages.dev/)

+## Why?

+I started this project to showcase Svelte 5's powerful features and fine-grained reactivity.
+I found the original components beautiful and wanted to demonstrate how Svelte's syntax and powerful reactivity system can create equally stunning UIs with less complexity.
+The components demonstrate modern Svelte patterns and runes while providing practical, reusable UI elements.
+While I aim for high quality code, I can't guarantee these implementations are perfect - they're meant to serve as examples and starting points that you can build upon and improve for your specific needs.

 ## Features